- Who is covered?

 - What is Municipality Insurance?

-- The standard General Liability policy carried by a Recreation Department or a Municipality, only covers the Recreation Department and its directors, officers and employees.
-It may or may not cover sports volunteers working directly on behalf of the Recreation Department.
-In addition, individual leagues using the facilities are definitely not covered!
+- The standard General Liability policy carried by a Recreation Department or a Municipality is designed for municipalities to offer insurance that addresses the needs of their community with targeted risk management and loss control initiatives so as to manage and improve their exposure to risk.
+It may therefore only cover the Recreation Department and its directors, officers and employees, and may or may not fully cover sports volunteers working directly on behalf of the Recreation Department, or individual leagues using the facilities!

 - Participant Coverage